Federal Defender Clinic Goals and Structure

 The Federal Defender Clinic provides students with the opportunities to represent indigent clients in federal misdemeanor cases, draft legal memoranda, argue motions, and develop a working knowledge of criminal and sentencing statutes.
 Enrolled students will attend monthly Petty Offense Calendar before magistrate judges where they will be assigned cases, then hone their skills in client counseling, plea negotiation, case analysis, oral advocacy, litigation, and trial techniques.

 This year-long Clinic has two components: a two-hour weekly seminar called Federal Pretrial/Trial Seminar and the Federal Defender Clinic.
-The seminar is held on the McGeorge campus while the clinical work is conducted in downtown Sacramento at the Federal Defender's Office and the Robert T. Matsui U.S. Courthouse.
-Court appearances may occur on any day of the week but are primarily Monday, Tuesday, and Thursday mornings.
-Students handle caseloads in teams of two.
+The seminar is held on the McGeorge campus while clinical work is conducted downtown at the Federal Defender’s Office and the Robert T. Matsui U.S. Courthouse.
+Court Appearances may occur on any day of the week, but are primarily Monday, Tuesday, and Thursday mornings.
+Students will handle caseloads in teams of two.

 Prerequisites for Enrollment

 A written application is required for this Clinic.

 To qualify for the Federal Defender Clinic students must enroll in both the Clinic and Seminar, must have completed Criminal Law and Evidence, and have either completed or be concurrently enrolled in Trial Advocacy and Criminal Procedure.
 This Clinic is limited to third- and fourth-year students.